 - Do you have a cough?
 If so, do you cough up sputum on most days for at least three months in a period of at least two years?

-- This suggests that you may have chronic bronchitis type of COPD which may respond to different medicines.
+- This suggests that you may have chronic bronchitis, a type of COPD which may respond to different medicines.

 - Do you have a lower oxygen level at rest, only with exertion, or when you sleep?

-- This is emphysema which can affect how your COPD progresses and what treatments may help.
-Sometimes it is possible to decrease the size of the big, stretched out places in your lungs.
+- These changes can be from emphysema, which is diagnosed by a radiology test (a chest X-ray or a computed tomography [CT] scan).
+Emphysema can affect how your COPD progresses and what treatments may help.
+Sometimes it is possible to improve the hyperinflation of your lungs.

-- Do you have any chronic conditions in addition to COPD, such as heart disease, diabetes, anxiety, or depression?
+- Do you have any chronic conditions in addition to COPD (known as “comorbidities”), such as heart disease, diabetes, anxiety, or depression?

 - No matter what your lung function is, treating your other conditions and getting them under control can improve what is happening with your COPD.

 All these factors can have a significant impact on your everyday life.
 All should be taken into account to find the best way to manage your particular type of COPD.
 Remember, we do use the FEV1 and other lung function numbers to guide recommendations for care of your COPD.

 To learn more about spirometry, stages of COPD, and current guidelines for treating COPD, visit the GOLD website at https://goldcopd.org/